Severe Thunderstorm Warning issued for Pecos by NWS - News Break

 Severe Thunderstorm Warning issued for Pecos by NWS

-Effective: 2021-05-24 17:57:00 CDT Expires: 2021-05-24 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Pecos A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM CDT FOR CENTRAL PECOS COUNTY At 557 PM CDT, a severe thunderstorm was located 24 miles southeast of Fort Stockton, moving northeast at 5 mph.
+Effective: 2021-05-24 17:42:00 CDT Expires: 2021-05-24 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Pecos The National Weather Service in Midland has issued a * Severe Thunderstorm Warning for Central Pecos County in southwestern Texas * Until 645 PM CDT. * At 542 PM CDT, a severe thunderstorm was located 19 miles east of Sierra Madera, moving northeast at 5 mph.
 HAZARD...60 mph wind gusts and half dollar size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of central Pecos County.
-This includes Interstate 10 between mile markers 284 and 290.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly rural areas of central Pecos County.
 HAIL...1.25IN WIND...60MPHalerts.weather.gov